-LOST and FOUND PETS
+LOST & FOUND PETS

 Do not solely rely on this website when you are looking for your lost pet.
 This website is simply one tool to assist you on the days that you cannot come to the shelter.
 Otherwise, you will need to come to the shelter as often as possible, preferably every day or at least once every 3 business days.
 It is the owner's responsibility to come in person and look through our shelter.

 The list of lost animals displays only LIVE animals that were either picked up by the City of Sacramento's animal control officers or brought to the shelter by concerned citizens.
 Deceased animals are NOT shown but are listed in a binder that is located at the shelter's front lobby.
-To begin your search for your lost pet, click on the icons below to view the lost animals currently at the shelter.
+To begin your search for your lost pet, click on the icons above to view the lost animals currently at the shelter.

 The list of animals that are available for adoption is updated hourly.
 Please note that there are occasions when the site may go offline or may not be updated due to maintenance.
 To verify when an animal's listing was last updated, click on the animal's thumbnail image to see a larger photo and then read the description to the right of the photo.
 For example, if it reads, "This information is 1 hour old," this indicates that the site was updated an hour ago.

 The shelter will hold onto a stray animal for a minimum of 72 hours for a possible owner to claim his/her lost pet.
 However, an animal may be euthanized immediately if the animal is suffering, such as from an illness or an injury.
 Once the holding period has ended, an animal may be evaluated and placed for adoption (if the animal passes evaluation).